dit555/Motion_Detector_Turck/README.md

 ## Description of files
-### emc.csv:
+### enc.csv:
-* contains the data from the imu
+* contains the data from the turk encoder

 ### output.csv
 * csv with columns: timestamp, motion flag
-* timestamp is the timestamp form emc.csv
+* timestamp is the timestamp form enc.csv
 * motion flag is 0 when car is moving, 1 when it is not moving

 ### Makefile
 * `make` or `make compile`: compiles the project as normal
-* `make run`: compiles the project and runs with imu.csv as input and output.csv as output
+* `make run`: compiles the project and runs with enc.csv as input and output.csv as output
 * `make tests`: compiles and runs using test/test.cpp
 *  `make clean`: removes \*.out files